Early Leadership Institute Establishes a Legacy of Leadership and Cooperation

 Since our launch in 2017, over 150 early career educators across various associations, from Alpine to Washington, have actively participated in the Early Leadership Institute (ELI) program, establishing a legacy of education leaders in Utah.

-The ELI program is a learning community of early career educators designed to enhance leadership skills, strengthen professional connections and advocate for student success.
+ELI program provides a vibrant learning community tailored for early career educators, aiming to elevate leadership skills, fortify professional connections, and champion student success.

-For more information about the UEA Early Leadership Institute, please contact Dr. Sara Jones at 801-417-0241 or email@example.com.
+For more information about the UEA Early Leadership Institute, please contact Dr. Sara Jones at [email protected].

 ELI is a journey that allows educators to find their own pathways to success and leadership through problem solving and research on the local level.